···

 Frozen at Every Choice

 Standing in front of options way too long — the grocery aisle, Netflix, where to eat.
 Every option feels equal.
 None feels right.
-The longer you stand there, the harder it gets, until choosing anything at all feels like the wrong move.
+The longer you stand there, the harder it gets, until choosing anything feels like the wrong move.

-Research That Never Ends
+Research That Loops

 Impulsive Just to Escape